bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 Could you do a new hypothesis, for the same question?

+Rejecting the hypothesis would be saying something like "increases to the minimum wage aren't actually being eaten away by inflation" which would be quite hard to justify.

 Could you do a new question, for the same topic?

+Sure, something along the lines of whether or not the minimum wage increases labor-capital substitution or labor-labor substitution might be feasible.

 Could you do a new topic, with the same "style"?

+Sure - it might be quite interesting to do something on the real value in debt of student loans being eaten away by inflation.

 ## Data